-The Cardiac Partners Difference
+The Cooper and Inspira Cardiac Care Difference

-At Cardiac Partners, our structural heart specialists consider your heart health our top priority.
+At Cooper and Inspira Cardiac Care, our structural heart specialists consider your heart health our top priority.
 Our cardiologists, electrophysiologists, cardiac surgeons, and other specialists partner with advanced practice providers, such as nurse practitioners, clinical nurse specialists, and physician assistants, to provide complete cardiac care.
 Our specialists have the education, training, and unrivaled experience with advanced medical techniques and technologies to provide the care that you expect.
 We are committed to providing our patients, families and caregivers, and referring health care providers with open and thorough communication.

 What Is Structural Heart Disease?